Cork vs. Rubber Underlayment: Which One Should I Choose?

 Pros

-- Rubber is strong and durable and can withstand heavy foot traffic.
+• Rubber is strong and durable and can withstand heavy foot traffic.

-- Rubber’s sound insulation properties reduce noise levels.
+• Rubber’s sound insulation properties reduce noise levels.

-- Rubber underlayment reduces movement and prevents damage to flooring.
+• Rubber underlayment reduces movement and prevents damage to flooring.

-- Easy installation makes rubber underlayment a convenient option for quick flooring projects.
+• Easy installation makes rubber underlayment a convenient option for quick flooring projects.

 Cons

-- Due to off-gassing, rubber underlayment emits solid odors and can harm pets.
+• Due to off-gassing, rubber underlayment emits solid odors and can harm pets.

-- Heat is retained by rubber underlayment, making it unsuitable for exposed areas.
+• Heat is retained by rubber underlayment, making it unsuitable for exposed areas.

-- Rubber underlayment may cause allergic reactions in some people.
+• Rubber underlayment may cause allergic reactions in some people.

 What Are the Differences Between Cork and Rubber Underlayment?

-Rubber and cork are popular materials used as underlayment for flooring, but they differ in a few important ways that can impact their suitability.
-Here are some major differences between cork and rubber underlayment:
+But they differ in a few important ways that can impact their suitability.

-- Material:Â Rubber underlayment is made from recycled rubber, whereas cork underlayment is made from the bark of cork oak trees.
+• Material: Some rubber underlayment is made from recycled rubber.
+This makes it an eco-friendly product.
+Cork underlayment is made from the bark of oak trees.
+This makes it naturally eco-friendly.

-- Thickness:Â Cork underlayment typically measures around 6 mm, thinner than rubber underlayment.
+• Thickness: Cork underlayment typically measures around 6 mm, thinner than rubber underlayment.
 Rubber underlayment is usually thicker, with a maximum thickness of 12mm.

-- Soundproofing:Â Rubber and cork underlayment can provide good soundproofing for floors, but rubber tends to be more effective at absorbing impact noise, while cork is better at absorbing airborne noise.
+• Soundproofing: Rubber and cork underlayment can provide good soundproofing for floors.
+But rubber tends to be more effective at absorbing impact noise.
+While cork is better at absorbing airborne noise.

-- Moisture resistance:Â Cork underlayment is naturally moisture resistant but can be damaged by prolonged exposure to standing water.
-Underlayments made of rubber are more resistant to water damage and are better suited for humid environments.
+• Moisture resistance: Cork underlayment is naturally moisture resistant.
+But they can be damaged by prolonged exposure Underlayments made of rubber are more resistant to water damage.
+And are better suited to humid environments.

-- Installation:Â Underlayments made of cork are easy to install and usually available in interlocking panels or rolls.
-As rubber underlayment is heavier and may require adhesive to hold, it is generally more difficult to install.
+• Installation: Underlayments made of cork are easy to install.
+And usually available in interlocking panels or rolls.
+Whereas, rubber underlayment is heavier.
+And may need adhesive to hold, so it is generally more difficult to install.

 FAQs: Cork vs. Rubber Underlayment